Reverse kegels are a relatively new concept, and one which seems to cause as much confusion as quantum physics.

-- If you are not able to keep relaxed during sex, then actively doing the motion of reverse kegels can help to achieve the relaxed pelvic floor you need to be able to last longer.
+- If you aren’t able to keep relaxed during sex, then actively doing the motion of reverse kegels can help to achieve the relaxed pelvic floor you need to be able to last longer.

 - If you train it to a high level, you may be able to do reverse kegels so well that you can stop yourself ejaculating.
-You can do this before the point of no return and it is sometimes more successful than waiting until the point when you need to do normal kegels.
+You can do this before the point of no return and it’s usually more successful than waiting until the point when you need to do normal kegels.

-So in some ways you are giving yourself two opposite weapons in the battle.
+So in some ways you’re giving yourself two opposite weapons in the battle.
 You can do reverse kegels and keep relaxed as much as possible.
-Then if it all fails, switch to a normal kegel squeeze at the last moment.
+Then if it all fails, switch to a normal kegel squeeze just before the moment of no return.